 \item \emph{As pre-training fits source data, $\boldsymbol{F_m}$ becomes less discriminative on target data, but $\boldsymbol{F_r}$ transfers better} (observed from the line of FE in Table~\ref{svd_cifar_mnist}).
 The degeneration in transferability of $\boldsymbol{F_m}$ could be caused by domain discrepancy between source and target data, as fully fitting source data may convert general patterns to those specific to the source domain.
 On the contrary, since $\boldsymbol{F_r}$ can not be well learned at earlier pre-training stages, it generally becomes more informative by further pre-training.

 \item \emph{For FT, $\boldsymbol{F_m}$ is easily adapted to target data, but $\boldsymbol{F_r}$ becomes less discriminative on target data} (observed from each column in Table~\ref{svd_cifar_mnist}).
-Both the 5-epoch and 200-epoch model achieve very high $\boldsymbol{F_m}$ performance (99.26$\%$ and 99.08$\%$) after fine-tuning.
-This imply the underlying learning mechanism that DNNs prefer a prior fitting with main spectrums rather than residual spectrums.
+Both the 5-epoch and 200-epoch models achieve very high $\boldsymbol{F_m}$ performance (99.26$\%$ and 99.08$\%$) after fine-tuning.
+This implies the underlying learning mechanism that DNNs prefer a prior fitting with main spectrums rather than residual spectrums.
 The performance of $\boldsymbol{F_r}$ (from FE to FT) decreases due to the information capacity w.r.t. entire $\boldsymbol{F}$ is constant.
-Despite the degeneration, better $\boldsymbol{F_r}$ in FE still delivers better $\boldsymbol{F_r}$ after fine-tuning, indicating that the residual components learned from source data are not completely forgotten after fine-tuning on target data.
+Despite the degeneration, better $\boldsymbol{F_r}$ in FE still delivers better $\boldsymbol{F_r}$ after fine-tuning, indicating that the residual components learned from the source are not completely forgotten after fine-tuning on target.

 \end{itemize}